 - ⚠️ Careful handling: MacBook chargers are fairly durable plastic bricks, but they’re not completely impervious to damage.
 For example, a single drop of water can be enough to short-circuit your charger and cause it to overheat.
 Likewise, the cable connecting your charger to your MacBook can start fraying and eventually snap, so careful handling is paramount.

-- ✔️ Using genuine chargers: As we’ve explained, third-party chargers are not always as well made as they should be to supply your MacBook battery with the right voltage and current, so it’s best to avoid them and use genuine chargers instead.
+- ✔️ Using genuine chargers: As we’ve explained, third-party chargers are not always as well made as they should be to supply your MacBook battery with the right voltage and current.
+It’s best to avoid them and use genuine chargers instead.

-- ⏰ Intermittent charging: If you absolutely have to charge your MacBook in an environment the charger wasn’t designed for, then you should practice the so-called intermittent charging.
-Basically, you should charge your laptop in short bursts lasting just long enough for overheating to be avoided.
+- ⏰ Intermittent charging: If you absolutely have to charge your MacBook in an environment the charger wasn’t designed for, then you should practice intermittent charging.
+When using this method, you should charge your laptop in short bursts lasting just long enough to avoid overheating the charger.

-These five precautionary measures can prevent your MacBook charger from overheating and your MacBook from becoming damaged as a result.
+These five precautionary measures can prevent your MacBook charger from overheating resulting in damage to your MacBook.

 Why Do MacBook Chargers Get Warm?